DuckyBlender/reactor-sim/README.md

   - **Generated power & money**
 - If reactor or turbine temperature exceeds the safety limit, the game ends.

+The game includes a **main menu** with options to start a new game, view settings, credits, and tutorial.

 ### Uranek (operator assistant)

 In endless mode the operator assistant **Uranek** sits in the top‑left corner:

 - Blinks idly while you play.
-- Shows a speech bubble and plays talking sounds when:
+- Shows a speech bubble and plays random talking sounds when:
   - Reactor is close to overheating.
   - Turbine is close to overheating.
   - You are earning a lot of money.